aelphias/aelphias.github.io/README.md

 ---

 ### **Objective**
-To secure a challenging position as a **Site Reliability Engineer** in the United States, leveraging my expertise in DevOps, system administration, and network engineering to deliver reliable and scalable solutions.
+To secure a challenging position as a **DevOps Engineer** in the United States, leveraging my expertise in DevOps, system administration, and network engineering to deliver reliable and scalable solutions.

 ### **Professional Specializations**
 - **DevOps Engineer**